Gabriella439/slides/liquidhaskell/slides.md

 * Inefficient (i.e. don't work on `Vector`s or `ByteString`s)
 * Brittle (i.e. can't scale because the type checker can't solve arithmetic)
 * Unreadable (i.e. types are hairy and you have to butcher your code)

+# Learning Liquid Haskell

+* 20% is actually learning how to prove things in Liquid Haskell
+    * This is pretty easy because Liquid Haskell does most of the work for you
+* 40% is reporting bugs that you encounter
+    * The maintainers are very responsive and actively fix reported bugs
+* 40% is building a mental model of what Liquid Haskell can and cannot do
+    * This is extra hard because Liquid Haskell continues to grow more powerful

 # Scrap your bounds checks